 New Mexico Tax Free Weekend

 New Mexico calls its back to school, tax free holiday the New Mexico Gross Receipts Tax Holiday.
-When it this tax free weekend in 2019?
-In 2020 it is August 7-9.
+When it this tax free weekend in 2021?
+August 6-8.
 That’s Friday through Sunday.

 During the New Mexico sales tax free weekend, you won’t pay sales tax on the following:

 - Clothing or shoes must be priced at less than $100 per unit